ArtezGDA/scrapingTool_video/Code/README.md

 - Press the play button
 - You can find the images in a folder in the processing folder

-## Use_Processing.pdf
+## Advanced explanation in steps use_processing.pdf
-Open the PDF file Use_processing.pdf to see screenshots for every step you have to take to use the code.
+Open the PDF file use_processing.pdf to see screenshots for every step you have to take to use the code.

 ## Processingfile.
 Open the processing file "processingfile." to use the code.